Kimberly Bruce and Imogene Morehouse both have a passion to drive truck.

-As a last resort, Imogene has now set up an online funding campaign to pay her tuition to go to the community college program.
-Oddly, another prospective female CDL student made contact with our organization about the same time that Imogene launched her online fundraising campaign with a request to us that we share her online fundraising campaign for CDL School.
+As a last resort, Imogene set up an online funding campaign to pay her tuition to go to the community college program.
+Oddly, another prospective female CDL student made contact with our organization about the same time that Imogene launched her fundraising campaign.
+The email had a request to us that we share her link to raise the funds she needed for CDL School in Texas.

-In May, Kimberly wrote to ask if we could share her link which led to her personal plea for help to pay for CDL School tuition.
+In May, Kimberly wrote a personal plea for help to pay for her CDL School tuition.
 She said she had been through a whirlwind of carriers who would not hire her to become a truck driver.
 She wrote that she had already taken the written tests on her own and passed.
 I responded to her after I read her campaign story that I felt she had the passion and perhaps the aptitude for the work of a truck driver but she was approaching her training in a way that could lead her to a carrier that would exploit her.
 I asked her to call me and she did.

 Since Kimberly had taken her WIA grant directly to a community college program she was able to start a quality training curriculum.
 Kimberly was able to spend more time on her shifting, driving and backing skills because she had already passed her written exams before the start of her classes.
 Community college programs have fewer students in their classes so there is more “one-on-one” instruction.

 Just a few days ago Kimberly wrote that she was doing well with her driving skills and would be taking her road test soon.
 She said was struggling with her parallel parking and was concerned.
 She asked for advice and I explained it the best I could in words and sent her some you tube videos that I felt gave a better visual aid of what I was explaining.
-Kimberly passed and got her CDL, now she must wade through the misleading training carriers who will paint a rosy picture for her of their company culture.
+Kimberly passed and got her CDL.

-This is yet another maze of misinformation but for Kimberly who has now graduated from a preferable CDL School, she can look further than the mega meat grinder carriers.
-She has more options and she has made herself more marketable by investing the extra time it took to seek out additional information before she continued on the path she was on.
 What could have happened if Kimberly simply rented a truck and found someone to teach her enough driving skills to pass the exam?
-This certainly goes on frequently but the new CDL holder quickly finds that without a certificate of hours completed in training there are few carriers that will hire them.
+Frequently, a prospective new truck driver will take this route.
+Quickly they find that in addition to gaining the CDL they are asked to produce a certificate of hours completed.
+Without this certificate there are very few carriers that will hire them because they are not considered an insurable driver.
 The certificate is by no means a factual document of how many hours the individual sat in the driver’s seat.
-Imogene for instance was sitting on a bench most of the day at her CDL school watching forty other students make mistakes during their 15 minutes in the driver’s seat while eagerly waiting for her chance.
+Imogene for instance was sitting on a bench most of the day at her CDL school watching forty other students make mistakes during their 15 minutes in the driver’s seat while she eagerly awaited her chance.

-The certificate is a piece of paper that states a claim of hours of instruction.
+The certificate is just a piece of paper that makes a claim of hours of instruction.
 It does not prove that the individual was actually receiving any “hands-on” instruction.
-They may very well have spent a majority of the time watching other students crush cones but nonetheless, they will receive a certificate which is a ticket to the next step in the process, the training carrier.
+The student may very well have spent a majority of the time watching other students crush cones but nonetheless, the certificate they receive is a ticket to the next step in the process, which is the training carrier.

-Another scenario for Kimberly could have been that she was able to find an Owner-Operator who would take her on their truck and employ her as 1099 labor.
-This would defy safety as Kimberly really would not have any skills for the road, she would not be uninsurable; would not have any employee medical benefits and would not have any employee deductions taken from her pay which would leave her with a tax debt at the end of the year.
-If Kimberly were to get injured or become unemployed she would not be covered as an employee.
-She would quickly understand that she is only hirable by an outlaw type employer.
-This type of employer would put Kimberly in situations her where she was taking huge safety risks.
-She would not know how the hours of service works and would be at the mercy of someone telling her how she should manage her time and logbook.
+It is not impossible to get hired though without the certificate.
+Another scenario for Kimberly is she had proceeded to get her CDL without school instruction could have been that she was able to find an Owner-Operator who would take her on their truck and employ her as 1099 labor.
+This would defy safety as Kimberly really would not have any road skills.
+She would not be insurable; nor would she have any employee medical benefits.
+As a 1099 worker, no employee deductions would be taken from her pay which would leave her with a tax debt at the end of the year.
+If Kimberly were to get injured or become unemployed she would not be covered as an employee that pays into the system.
+Kimberly would come to realize that she would only be hirable by an outlaw trucking operation.
+This type of employer would put Kimberly in situations her where she was taking huge safety risks but she may not even realize it since she had no training.
+She would not know how the hours of service works and would be at the mercy of her employer telling her how she should manage her time and logbook.
 She would be on a path for a very short driving career that could include a serious accident.

 Thankfully, this is no longer the path Kimberly is on.
 She is spending the next few days looking at preferable training carriers.
 Imogene Morehouse unfortunately has been unable to get the WIA grant office in Alabama to work on her behalf towards a resolution.
 We have filed complaints that have gone nowhere.
-Imogene is at a roadblock and this is what compelled her to create her own Go Fund Me Campaign.
+Imogene is at a roadblock and this is what compelled her to create her own fundraising campaign for CDL school.
 If you would like to HELP IMOGENE you can donate with this link.

-You can also help us by making complaints to the WIA grant system in Alabama that allow these taxpayer funded vouchers to be taken by CDL Schools who are not giving proper instruction to students and are not required to return the voucher to the student so they can get training elsewhere.
+You can also help us by making complaints to the WIA grant system in Alabama that allow taxpayer funded vouchers to be taken by CDL Schools who are not completing the agreement to provide proper instruction to truck driver students.
+CDL Schools should not be allowed to cash in on these vouchers.
+They should be required to return them if they cannot provide qualified instruction so the student can get training elsewhere.